szerintedmi/roadmap-radar-chart/README.md

   .attr("viewBox", `0 0 900 500`);

 //////////////////////////////////////////////////////////////////////////
-// Setup data source - replace with your own const radarDs = new SingleDsvDataSource("./exampleData/TW_TechRadar_Vol23.csv");
+// Setup data source.
+You can pass an external URL of a CSV file as well const radarDs = new SingleDsvDataSource("./exampleData/TW_TechRadar_Vol23.csv");

 //////////////////////////////////////////////////////////////////////////